 - 1. Screening on scene should take place for ALL patients (medical and trauma) - 2.
-EMS personnel should don personal protective equipment (PPE) with any patient with a positive field screen (symptoms and international travel in past 14 days) as soon as identified utilizing standard donning procedures for airborne/droplet precautions - A. Eye protection (goggles / face shield) - B. Fluid impervious gown - C. Gloves - D. N-95 mask (surgical mask may be utilized if N-95 mask is not available) - 3.
-For CMED EIDS screen positive one provider should don a surgical mask with face shield - A. Hand the patient a surgical mask to don - B. Perform a Field Screen within 5 minutes to verify EIDS status - C. For field screen positive ALL care providers who will be within 6 feet of patient don full PPE - D. For field screen negative follow standard PPE guidelines - 4.
-Only essential personnel should have any contact with the patient - 5.
-First responder personnel should NOT have patient contact unless critical intervention / assistance required - 6.
-Surgical mask should be placed on any patient with a positive screen for a high consequence pathogen = symptoms + travel (until travel has been removed as a risk) - 7.
-Contact operations supervisor as soon as a patient with a positive screen is identified - 8.
-Care as per appropriate protocol (note advisements in #7 below) - 9.
-Avoid the aerosolizing procedures if not distinctly indicated - A. Nebulizer treatments, suctioning, high flow nasal cannula, CPAP, SGD, BVM - B. If any aerosolizing procedure is required, PPE as above with an N-95 mask must be utilized - C. Avoid attempts at endotracheal intubation - 10.
-If supplemental oxygen is required a non-rebreather mask should be utilized - 11.
-Limit utilized equipment to only essential equipment required for needed patient care - 12.
-With negative screen provide care as per appropriate protocol and transport per patient destination general triage protocol - 13.
+EMS personnel should don personal protective equipment (PPE) with any patient with a positive field screen (symptoms or known exposure) as soon as identified utilizing standard donning procedures for airborne/droplet precautions - A. Eye protection (goggles / face shield) - B. Fluid impervious gown - C. Gloves - D. N-95 mask (surgical mask may be utilized if N-95 mask is not available) - 3.
+For CMED EIDS screen positive one provider should don a surgical mask with face shield - A. Hand the patient a surgical mask to don - B. Perform a Field Screen within 5 minutes to verify EIDS status - C. For field screen positive ALL care providers who will be within 6 feet of patient must don full PPE - D. For field screen negative follow standard PPE guidelines - 4.
+For field screen positive - A. Only essential personnel should have any contact with the patient - B. First responder personnel should NOT have patient contact unless critical intervention / assistance required - 5.
+Surgical mask should be placed on all patients - 6.
+Contact operations supervisor as soon as a patient with a positive screen is identified - 7.
+Care as per appropriate protocol (note advisement in #9) - 8.
+Avoid aerosolizing procedures if not distinctly indicated - A. Nebulizer treatments, suctioning, high flow nasal cannula, CPAP, SGD, BVM - B. If any aerosolizing procedure is required, PPE as above with an N-95 mask must be utilized - C. Avoid attempts at endotracheal intubation - 9.
+If supplemental oxygen is required a non-rebreather mask should be utilized - 10.
+Limit utilized equipment to only essential equipment required for needed patient care - 11.
+With negative screen provide care as per appropriate protocol and transport per patient destination general triage protocol - 12.
 During encode notify receiving emergency department of "EIDS positive patient"

-- ♣ Driver of transporting ambulance should wear PPE as described above when participating in patient care activities (including patient transport & loading) - ➤ Remove PPE except for N-95 (or surgical mask) and perform hand hygiene prior to entering vehicle cab to prevent contamination of driver's compartment - CMED will screen at call-taking (CMED will advise "Positive EIDS patient" if positive screen) - It is imperative that field providers also ask screening questions on scene - > Transport of patient with suspected high consequence pathogen must be reported to Operations Supervisor (must be reported to local public health authorities) - ➤ Ensure Supervisor and Public health notified of any patient who refuses transport or is pronounced dead on scene (if positive screen for a high consequence pathogen)
+- Driver of transporting ambulance should wear PPE as described above when participating in patient care activities (including patient transport & loading) - Remove PPE except for N-95 (or surgical mask) and perform hand hygiene prior to entering vehicle cab to prevent contamination of driver's compartment - CMED will screen at call-taking (CMED will advise "Positive EIDS patient" if positive screen) - > It is imperative that field providers also ask screening questions on scene - Transport of patient with suspected high consequence pathogen must be reported to Operations Supervisor (must be reported to local public health authorities) - Notify Supervisor and Public Health any patient who refuses transport or is pronounced dead on scene (if positive screen for a high consequence pathogen)

-High Consequence Pathogen
+High Consequence Pathogen Page: 3 of 3